This document describes recommendations to consider against password-spray attacks aimed at Remote Access VPN services in Secure Firewall.

 To help mitigate the impact and reduce the likelihood of occurrence of these brute-force attacks on your RAVPN connections, you can review and apply the next configuration options:

-Threat detection features for remote access VPN services help prevent Denial of Service (DoS) attacks from IPv4 addresses by automatically blocking the host (IP address) that exceeds the configured thresholds to prevent further attempts until you manually remove the shun of the IP address.
-There are separate services available for the following types of attack:
+Threat detection features for remote access VPN services help prevent DoS (Denial of Service) attacks from IPv4 addresses by automatically blocking the host (IP Address) that exceeds the configured thresholds to prevent further attempts until you manually remove the shun of the IP address.
+There are separate services available for these types of attacks:

 These threat detection features are currently supported in the Cisco Secure Firewall versions listed next: